Opening Reception: June 7, 5-7PM

 My grandparents believed women shouldn’t work or waste time playing sports.
 Instead, I should be at home helping on the “homestead” .

-This was not the opinion of my parents, but it was absolutely that of my grandparents, and all of us received a lot of flack for it.
+This was not the opinion of my parents, but it was absolutely that of my grandparents.
 It was only when I moved away to college where I noticed that this wasn’t the same everywhere.
 Do those barriers still exist, no, not in the same way?